Public Policy & Advocacy

-We urge you to add your voice to ours to strengthen the YW’s impact in the nation’s capital and in state and local governments by sending your e-mail address and zip code to our Action Alert Network at: email@example.com, or mailing in the registration form from our Public Policy Brochure.
+We urge you to add your voice to ours to strengthen the YW’s impact in the nation’s capital and in state and local governments by sending your e-mail address and zip code to our Action Alert Network Team at firstname.lastname@example.org, or mailing in the registration form from our Public Policy Brochure

 Public Policy Positions

 YWCA Lancaster addresses contemporary political issues and advocates for the rights of women and minorities.
 The Board of Directors supports the following public policies:

 Advocacy for public policies that ensure freedom from discrimination and oppression and promote the following:

 - pay equity in employment and access to high-skilled, high-wage work for women and minorities.

 - welfare reform to provide child care, health insurance, and training.

 - safe, affordable housing for low and moderate income people.

 - shelter and support services for the homeless.

 - expanding workers’ benefits and security under the Family and Medical Leave Act.